tomvlt1/Datastructures/README.md

 ## 💡About

-Match-IE offers the opportunity for students as well as alumni to collaborate in an effortless
+Match-IE offers the opportunity for students as well as alumni to collaborate in an effortless way.

 ![Home](app/static/images/home.png)
 ## 🔀 Installation